jac307/MediaArtTutorials/MEDIA2DF3/P2-InClassWork-II.md

 - **Color Mode:** RGB
 - **Raster Effects:** High (300 PPI)

+> **Maintain the same aspect ratio** in all of your compositions to ensure visual consistency across the project.
 > ⚠️ **Important**: Make sure you follow the document setup instructions to avoid losing points.

 ---

 <h3 style="color: darkred;">[30 min] Exhibition Layout & Assembly Planning</h3>

 Each pair will begin planning their layout for the final exhibition.
-Discuss the visual presentation of your four-piece composition as a unified display.
+Discuss the visual presentation of your five-piece composition as a unified display.

+> *The fifth composition is the original photograph of the animation setup, using the same aspect ratio as your digital compositions.*

 ### Consider the Following:
 - **Framing/Border Thickness**: Should be consistent or intentionally varied